rust-lang/book/nostarch/chapter20.md

 reason we use `unwrap` is that we know the failure case won’t happen, but the compiler doesn’t know that.

 But we’re not quite done yet!
-In the worker, our closure being passed to `thread::spawn` still only *references* the receiving end of the channel.
+In the `Worker`, our closure being passed to `thread::spawn` still only *references* the receiving end of the channel.
 Instead, we need the closure to loop forever, asking the receiving end of the channel for a job and running the job when it gets one.
 Let’s make the change